bagisto/user-guide/src/multi-vendor-marketplace/product-management.md

 - **Add New Product:** Add a completely new product with your own details.

 - **Add Existing Product:** Choose from existing products added by the admin.

+> **Tip — Quick Create:** Sellers can also create a ready-to-edit product in a single click using the **Quick Create** button in the seller header.
+The product is pre-filled from the seller's saved defaults (type, attribute family, and attribute values) configured under **Settings → Quick Create**, then opens directly on the product edit page.
+See **Quick Create Product**.

 <ImagePopup src="/images/multi-vendor-marketplace/3-product-creation.png" alt="Product Creation" />